 Missing Lynx is a 2016 Hewescraft 240 Alaskan with twin 115 Yamaha outboards and Lost Lynx is a 2018 version of the same boat.
 The boats are meticulously maintained with redundant backup and emergency gear.
-In fact, we go over and above the minimum required safety gear and are equipped with multiple radios, EPIRBs, satellite trackers, and life rafts.
+In fact, we go over and above the minimum required safety gear and are equipped with multiple radios, EPIRBs, and satellite trackers.
+Both vessels have actual life rafts (which are actually not required for 6 passenger vessels) with current inspections and hydrostatic releases, instead of just an inflatable dinghy on top or nothing at all.
 The vessels are fully equipped with the latest sonar technology, multiple VHF radios, HD radar, and chart plotters (GPS).
 We operate them as Uninspected Passenger Vessels (UPVs), which means we can legally accommodate up to six guests at time per boat.

 The Missing Lynx and Lost Lynx are capable of cruising at up 40 knots, but we generally cruise about 20 knots for a more comfortable ride.
 However, our high max speed means we can get to the wildlife and scenery fast if time is an issue!